-Jay received his JD from the University Washington School of Law 1971.
-He graduated from Yale University in 1967 with a BA in history.
+Jay received his JD from the University Washington School of Law.
+He graduated from Yale University with a BA in history.
 He also served as an officer in the United States Marine Corps Reserve.

 Two current Causey Wright employees, Kit Case and Monica Bell, have both worked under Jay’s tutelage for three decades.
 Brian Wright assumed ownership and management of the firm in 2017 after years of working with Jay.
 Our way of thinking, our systems, and our reputation were founded on the work of Jay Causey.